jimken123/jimken123.github.io/_pages/tsundoku.md

 #### Girl in a Band - Kim Gordon

 If she's not the coolest female bass player called 'Kim' of all time, then she's in the top two.
-One of the best music books i've read.
+One of the best music books I've read.

 <img src="/img/tsundoku/kimgordon.jpg" width="300">